Celebrating 150 years at St. Mary’s, Lampasas!

-On Saturday, November 1, 2025, St. Mary’s Episcopal Church will celebrate 150 years of ministry, community, and service to Lampasas.
+On Saturday, November 1, 2025, St. Mary’s Episcopal Church celebrated 150 years of ministry, community, and service to Lampasas.
 Founded in 1873, when the Rt.
-Rev. Alexander Gregg, first Bishop of Texas, licensed Dr. Thomas S. Denny as a lay reader, St. Mary’s officially became a mission of the Diocese of Texas in 1875.
-From these humble beginnings, the parish has grown into a vibrant congregation of 110 baptized members, carrying forward a legacy of worship, fellowship, and outreach.
+Rev. Alexander Gregg, the first Bishop of Texas, licensed Dr. Thomas S. Denny as a lay reader, St. Mary’s officially became a mission of the Diocese of Texas in 1875.
+From those humble beginnings, the parish has grown into a vibrant congregation of 110 baptized members, continuing its legacy of worship, fellowship, and outreach.

 In its earliest years, Lampasas faced the dangers and uncertainties of frontier life, including gunfights, floods, and economic hardship.
 Despite these challenges, the early Episcopalians gathered in private homes, schools, and shared spaces, laying the foundation for a permanent church that would become a spiritual and civic anchor in the town.